(Looking For) The Heart of Abelian Polish Groups: Category-theory background

 \item Every object $M$ of $\mathrm{LH}(\mathcal{A})$ has a \emph{presentation } given by a short exact sequence $0\rightarrow A_{0}\rightarrow \hat{A} \rightarrow M\rightarrow 0$ in $\mathrm{LH}(\mathcal{A})$, where the arrow $ A_{0}\rightarrow \hat{A}$ is in $\mathcal{A}$, such that $M$ is isomorphic to an object of $\mathcal{A}$ if and only if $A_{0}\rightarrow \hat{A}$ is a strict monomorphism in $\mathcal{A}$ \cite[Section 3]{rump_almost_2001};

-\item There exist a canonical isomorphism $i:C\circ I\rightarrow \mathrm{id} _{\mathcal{A}}$ and a canonical epimorphism $e:\mathrm{id}_{\mathrm{LH}( \mathcal{A})}\rightarrow I\circ C$ that establish an adjunction $C\dashv I$ witnessing that $\mathcal{A}$ is reflective subcategory of $\mathrm{LH}( \mathcal{A})$ \cite[Proposition 1.2.27]{schneiders_quasi-abelian_1999};
+\item There exist a canonical isomorphism $i:U\circ I\rightarrow \mathrm{id} _{\mathcal{A}}$ and a canonical epimorphism $e:\mathrm{id}_{\mathrm{LH}( \mathcal{A})}\rightarrow I\circ U$ that establish an adjunction $U\dashv I$ witnessing that $\mathcal{A}$ is reflective subcategory of $\mathrm{LH}( \mathcal{A})$ \cite[Proposition 1.2.27]{schneiders_quasi-abelian_1999};

-\item For every abelian category $\mathcal{M}$, the functor $I$ induces an equivalence of categories from the category of right exact functors $\mathrm{ LH}(\mathcal{A})\rightarrow \mathcal{M}$ to the category of right exact functors $\mathcal{A}\rightarrow \mathcal{M}$, which restricts to an equivalence of categories from the category of exact (and necessarily finitely continuous) functors $\mathrm{LH}(\mathcal{A})\rightarrow \mathcal{M }$ to the category of exact and finitely continuous functors $\mathcal{A} \rightarrow \mathcal{M}$ \cite[Proposition 1.2.34] {schneiders_quasi-abelian_1999}.
-Thus, $\mathrm{LH}\left( -\right) $ is the left adjoint of the inclusion functor from the category of quasi-abelian categories and right exact functors (respectively, finitely continuous exact functors) to the category of abelian category and right exact functors (respectively, finitely continuous exact functors);
+\item For every abelian category $\mathcal{M}$, the functor $I$ induces an equivalence of categories from the category of right exact functors $\mathrm{ LH}(\mathcal{A})\rightarrow \mathcal{M}$ to the category of right exact functors $\mathcal{A}\rightarrow \mathcal{M}$, which restricts to an equivalence of categories from the category of finitely continuous exact functors $\mathrm{LH}(\mathcal{A})\rightarrow \mathcal{M}$ to the category of finitely continuous exact functors $\mathcal{A}\rightarrow \mathcal{M}$ \cite[Proposition 1.2.34]{schneiders_quasi-abelian_1999}.
+Thus, $\mathrm{LH} \left( -\right) $ is the left adjoint of the inclusion functor from the category of abelian categories and right exact functors (respectively, finitely continuous exact functors) to the category of quasi-abelian categories and right exact functors (respectively, finitely continuous exact functors);

 \item Let $\mathcal{B}$ be an abelian category, and let $J:\mathcal{A} \rightarrow \mathcal{B}$ be a fully faithful functor such that the essential image of $J$ is closed under subobjects, and such that for every object $B$ of $\mathcal{B}$ there exists an epimorphism $J\left( A\right) \rightarrow B$ in $\mathcal{B}$ for some object $A$ of $\mathcal{A}$.
 Then $J$ extends to an equivalence of categories $\mathrm{LH}(\mathcal{A})\rightarrow \mathcal{B} $ \cite[Proposition 1.2.36]{schneiders_quasi-abelian_1999}. \end{itemize} \end{proposition}